Deploy code to Astro

 --pytest flag makes the CLI run all tests in your project's

 tests directory using pytest.
 If any of these tests fail, your code deploy also fails.
 This can help you prevent your team from deploying DAGs to Astro that contain errors.

 For more information about using Pytest, see Test and troubleshoot locally.

 Step 3: Validate your changes

-After the deploy completes, Docker image information for your Deployment is available in the Image tag field in the footer of the Airflow UI.
-Depending on how your organization deploys to Astro, the Image tag field displays a unique identifier generated by a Continuous Integration (CI) tool or a timestamp generated by the Astro CLI on
+- The Docker Image field displays a unique identifier generated by a Continuous Integration (CI) tool or a timestamp generated by the Astro CLI after you complete an image deploy.

-In the Cloud UI, select a Workspace and then select the Deployment you pushed code to.
+- In the Cloud UI, select a Workspace and then select a Deployment.

 What happens during a code deploy

 When you deploy code to Astro, your Astro project is built into a Docker image.
 This includes system-level dependencies, Python-level dependencies, and your

 Dockerfile.
 It does not include any of the metadata associated with your local Airflow environment, including task history and Airflow connections or variables that were set locally.
 This Docker image is then pushed to all containers running Apache Airflow on Astro.
 If the DAG-only deploy feature is enabled for your Deployment, the

 With the exception of the Airflow webserver and some Celery workers, Kubernetes gracefully terminates all containers during this process.
 This forces them to restart and begin running your latest code.